 ||The actual medication or medical device.||Yes|

-In GP Connect, we are interested in the medication data that is captured in GP clinical systems.
-This data is about the practice’s record of medication the patient has taken and whether that has been prescribed by a clinician at that practice.
+In GP Connect, we are interested in the medication and medical device data that is captured in GP clinical systems.
+This data is about the practice’s record of medications/medical devices that the patient has taken and whether they has been prescribed by a clinician at that practice.